 - Brings more financial value to your property – DAS offers increased reliability to future occupants which is a key selling feature when you are attracting tenants or selling a property.
 In the ultra-competitive commercial property market, owners who install DAS will find that their building becomes more attractive to buyers or leasers and it will increase the overall value.

 - Public Safety – Make sure your building is compliant with IFC Section 510 or NFPA72.
 Law enforcement, fire, and EMS responders rely heavily on radio communication devices during and emergency.
 In these life and death situations, they cannot afford to experience signal loss or delays with their communication.
 Public Safety DAS allows for full connectivity during an emergency and makes your building a safer place.

 NCS Services and Solutions

-NCS offers DAS RF surveys, benchmark assessments, consulting, network design, and more to address all your DAS needs.
+NCS – a distributed antenna system company offers DAS RF surveys, benchmark assessments, consulting, network design, and more to address all your DAS needs.
 We will start with a wireless site survey and a wireless signal strength test to assess your current situation.

 If your property is experiencing dead zones or a lack of quality service, we will craft a custom solution to ensure that the tenants and any emergency personnel will be well-taken care.
 We will then design and install a system that creates the highest quality and highest performing mobile signal for your building.
 Our systems work in any type of environment and can pair with either a single cellular signal provider of multiple providers.